 Klinkhart Hall Arts Center has received $720,000 in NY State grants for Phase I of the restoration and rehabilitation project for the historic Klinkhart Hall building on Main Street in Sharon Springs!

-These grants will fund Phase I of the overall restoration project, which includes stabilization and access: roof replacement, remediation of water damage to the structure, restoration of electrical and plumbing services, code-compliant access to the second floor, etc. The preliminary estimates for the full restoration & rehabilitation project is approaching $5 million, but a nearly $1 million Phase I is more than a jump start!
+Phase I of the overall restoration project includes stabilization and access: roof replacement, remediation of water damage to the structure, restoration of electrical and plumbing services, code-compliant access to the second floor, etc. The preliminary estimates for the full restoration & rehabilitation project is approaching $5 million, but a $1 million Phase I is more than a jump start!

 You'll be hearing more about this project in the new year, but we are extremely pleased to end 2018 -- already a great year for Klinkhart Hall Arts Center -- with this exciting news.
 Thanks to all for your support and for believing in us.